pharpend/harpending.org/posts/freedom.md

-# The Step-by-Step guide to getting back your digital freedom
+The Step-by-Step guide to getting back your digital freedom (and therefore your privacy online)

-Hey, guys!
-I thought I'd write a step-by-step guide to help you all obtain digital freedom, and therefore digital privacy.
+===

+**Peter Harpending**\
+**Draft: 21 March 2015**

+Hey, everyone!

 First of all, what is "digital freedom"?
 Well, it's the basic idea that you should be able to do as you please with your software, your electronic devices, and online.

-Most people don't want their digital devices giving away their confidential data.
-Thus, part of making your digital things do what you want is making them not give away your confidential data without your permission.
-That's called digital privacy.
-The only way to get digital privacy is to give yourself digital freedom.
+I imagine most people reading this are doing so because they want to get back their digital privacy.
+I have some news for you: **the only way to get back your digital privacy is to get back your digital freedom**.

-The path to digital freedom will involve some changes in the way you use your electronics.
-You might not like some of these changes.
+The path to digital freedom will involve some changes in the way you use your electronics, and the way you conduct yourself online.
+You might not like some of these changes at first.
+In fact, I'm almost sure you'll dislike at least 10% of what I tell you to do.
 I promise, though, it's all worth it in the end.

-The first step is to secure your presence online.
-Every day, you are likely subject to tracking, targeted advertisements, and the sale of your personal information to people you wouldn't want knowing your name.
-Moreover, the same people who profit from selling your information are often forced to hand it over to the ~~thought police~~ American National Security Agency (NSA), without your knowledge or permission.

-Even if you don't care about your own privacy, you certainly have friends or family members that do.
-In the interest of being considerate, you should obtain your digital privacy to protect others who want theirs.

-Even if you are super careful, and don't share anything about your privacy-seeking friends, data about you is used to target those people who prefer to keep their lives private.
-(This practice is more commonly known as "social networking").
-It's incredibly unethical, but it is entirely legal (you all probably just click "Agree" instead of reading the 1200 page document of Terms & Conditions).

-You may not even realize that you are subject to this mistreatment; you may just think it's business as usual.
-I'm going to show you exactly what this mistreatment is, and how to escape it.

-Regardless of your political views, I don't know of anyone who wants to hand over their deepest, darkest secrets to some large company, much less a government known for blackmail, extortion, and harassment.

-# Outline

-This section outlines the rest of this document.

-There are three basic steps to getting your digital freedom back.
+There are three steps here:

 1.  **You are going to quit giving away your information on the internet.**